Saltford Environment Group

 Heatwave Plan for England - includes advice on keeping cool and healthy

-Tree species and provenance - advice from Forestry Commission on choosing the correct tree for a changing climate
+Tree species and provenance - advice from Forest Research (the research agency of the Forestry Commission) on choosing the correct tree for a changing climate

 UK Climate Projections - climate projections on Met Office website